pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ## Simulating/Loading single kinetics data
 ### Loading  data from a .csv
-It is possible to load single curves using CSV package in Julia and format them to be compatible with KinBiont.
-In this example we suppose that the .csv file is formatted as required in KinBiont documentation.
+It is possible to load single curves using CSV package in Julia and format them to be compatible with Kinbiont.
+In this example we suppose that the .csv file is formatted as required in Kinbiont documentation.

 ```julia
 df_data  =CSV.file("your_path/data_examples/plate_data.csv")